i Government policy on mining in general and on international investment

 - to continue the opening-up policy to encourage foreign investment and technology in exploration, mining and related mineral resources valuation; and

 - to place a stronger emphasis on human safety and environmental protection within the mining industry.

-1 Xiong Yin and Jie Chai are senior partners and Yanli Zhang and Rong Cao are associates at Beijing Tian Yuan Law Firm.
+1 Xiong Yin and Jie Chai are senior partners and Yanli Zhang is an associate at Tian Yuan Law Firm.

 2 Ministry of Land and Resources, China Mineral Resources (2017) (Geological Publishing House 2017).

 3 Ministry of Land and Resources, China Mineral Resources (2018) (Geological Publishing House 2018)

 4 See Notice on Further Enhancing the Supervision and Management of Exploration and Construction Activities in Natural Protection Areas, Article 4.